This article was updated June, 2019

-Early this month, all 50 states narrowly beat a deadline to become compliant or secure an extension.
-But those extensions run out this fall.
-If your state fails to become compliant in time, you may need a passport or other form of acceptable ID to fly domestically.
+In late 2017, all 50 states narrowly beat a deadline for compliance or extension.
+But, if your state fails to become compliant by fall 2020, you may need a passport or other form of acceptable ID to fly domestically.

 Is Your State Compliant?

 There are 2 major groups of states.

 First, there are states that have met REAL ID requirements through Oct.
 1, 2020.

 - New Hampshire

 - Rhode Island

 - South Carolina

 - South Dakota